WFFT Wildlife Hospital

 - Clean cages, surgical rooms and areas around the hospital

 Note: Physical contact and treatment of animals by volunteers will be limited.
 Student placements are generally observational.
 Assistance with procedures and treatments will be at the discretion of the vet team and based on experience level.

-In order to become a hospital volunteer with us you need to fulfill the following criteria:
+In order to become a hospital volunteer with us you need to fulfil the following criteria:

-• You must be in good physical condition and mental condition and be able to tolerate a hot and humid climate.
+- You must be in good physical and mental condition, and be able to tolerate a hot and humid climate.